chris-rudmin/agePage/README.md

 agePage
 ================================

-This is a proof of concept Google Chrome Extension which adds visual cues to inform the user how old the page is they are looking at.
+This is a proof of concept Google Chrome Extension which informs the user how old the page is they are looking at.
 Page age will appear in the bottom right after page is 180 days old

 How does it work?